emefff/Wind-Distribution-In-Historic-District-Block-With-OpfenFOAM/README.md

 ![top_view_1](https://github.com/user-attachments/assets/c15c0625-88d6-4041-8b31-11f775323772)

-Angled view at the church and the corner at Murgasse (same line source in height of 1.5m):
+Angled view at the church and the corner at Murgasse (same line source in height of 1.5m).
+In the background, the windfall on Hauptplatz is visible:

 ![side_view_church_1](https://github.com/user-attachments/assets/04419415-b278-4f41-9a0f-03882a88af0f)